 - five or more times on Pinterest

 Once you’ve laid out your content, organize it in a social media posting calendar.
 You can find many free templates online.
-Assign posts on each day of the month ahead of time.
-This helps you be more efficient and streamline your post scheduling.
+Assign posts on each day of the month ahead of time. it.
+Posting content using a schedule saves you time and makes your content look more organized.

 8. Automate Your Content

 A social media plan wouldn’t be complete without a social media automation tool.
 Whether you use Hootsuite, Buffer, Sprout Social, or another, they help you save a lot of time.
-Most of these tools have a free plan with support for a few channels, and a paid plan to accommodate hundreds of channels at once.
+Most of these tools have a free plan with support for a few channels and a paid plan to accommodate hundreds of channels simultaneously.

 Simply create all the content you want for a time frame, then schedule it based on your social media calendar.
 You can always come back and edit/delete the posts as you wish.